chriswrightdesign/websites-for-non-jerks/README.md

 ##2.
 Content

 - Have all design decisions enhanced and emphasized the content?
+[Interesting facts make web pages compelling](http://www.nngroup.com/articles/write-interesting-facts/)
 - Are you chunking content to allow for skim reading and ease of re-use?
 - Embraced high quality writing?
 [Website reading](http://www.nngroup.com/articles/website-reading/), [Blah-blah text - keep,cut or kill](http://www.nngroup.com/articles/blah-blah-text-keep-cut-or-kill/)
 - Has the content driven the design decisions, or has it been visa versa?